This course achieved 92% student satisfaction in the most recent National Student Survey

 Psychology at Stirling has an international reputation for research and maintains strong collaborative links with local schools, social services and regional health boards.

-Psychology research facilities have recently benefited from the addition of a new suite of purpose-built testing cubicles for running experiments and a new research resources room for final-year project students.
+Psychology research facilities benefit from purpose-built testing cubicles for running experiments and a research resources room for final-year project students.

 Teaching and research in Developmental Psychology at Stirling is also enriched through our on-site playgroup facility.